safebyte/requi-re/readme.md

 > Re-Require a module bypassing the [cache](https://nodejs.org/api/modules.html#modules_caching) when not in a production environment.

-Useful for development purposes when you need to freshly require a module after changing it.
+Useful for development purposes when you need to freshly require a module after modifying it.

-`requi-re` is a fork of `require-uncached`

 ## Install